Skip to content

 Tip: Always double check your cropping to ensure you haven’t accidentally cut off something important, like someone’s head.

-Override Color Enhancements
+05. Override Color Enhancements

 Be sure to check the box that says “Don’t color correct my images” or conversely don’t check the box that says to add saturation or color enhancement.
 Your photographer has already color corrected images for you.
 Adding color correction means the equipment will change your file when printing and may give you unflattering results.

-Double Check Black and White Printing Specifications
+06. Double Check B&W Specifications

-Also, be careful when making black and white prints.
+Also, be careful when making black and white (b&w) prints.
 Some labs print on color paper and have special requirements for file formats.

 If you don’t give the printer the correct type of file, you could end up with strange color casts.
 Consult with your printer to ensure you have the right files.